ruicliu/botframework-telephony/README.md

 ## Requirements

-**NOTE** Private preview program is currently full.
+**NOTE**: Private preview program is currently full.
 We are not accepting new applications until Microsoft //Build 2020.

 * **IVR Private Preview Approval (Currently FULL - not accepting new requests)** - To get started, your Tenant/Organization needs to be approved for a Private Preview of the Microsoft Intelligent Call Center / IVR project.
 Good candidates for the preview are existing Bot Framework customers with existing production bots (ideally those that have Office 365 E5 subscriptions as well) and a dedicated Microsoft account manager (including MSC/CSA).
 Please have your Microsoft account manager send an e-mail to ms-ivr-preview [AT] microsoft.com from their @microsoft.com e-mail address with following information:
   * Tenant/Organization name